 Koh Phangan for First-Time Visitors

-Koh Phangan has a reputation that arrives ahead of it — the Full Moon Party, the party beaches, the monthly festival circuit.
-That reputation is real, and if you want it, it's all here.
-But it's only one corner of an island with a much wider offer: a coastline of white-sand beaches, dense jungle rising to a 627-metre peak, one of the most developed wellness and yoga scenes in Southeast Asia, and a food culture that runs from night-market street food to genuine destination cooking.
+Koh Phangan has a reputation that arrives ahead of it — the Full Moon Party Koh Phangan, the party beaches, the monthly festival circuit.
+The Koh Phangan nightlife scene is real and runs deeper than the monthly beach party: the Half Moon Festival Koh Phangan fills a purpose-built jungle clearing near Ban Tai twice each month — most week-long stays overlap with at least one date — and west-coast sunset bars and conscious evenings in Sri Thanu sit alongside the bigger events.
+But all of this is only one corner of an island with a much wider offer: a coastline of white-sand beaches, dense jungle rising to a 627-metre peak, one of the most developed wellness and yoga scenes in Southeast Asia, and a food culture that runs from night-market street food to genuine destination cooking — the island's best breakfast Koh Phangan options alone span wholefood bowls in Sri Thanu, market stalls at Thong Sala and specialty coffee near Haad Yao.

 A first visit can be disorienting if you don't know how the island works.
-There's no airport; the roads are steep and can catch inexperienced riders off guard; the different areas feel like different worlds.
+There's no airport; the roads are steep and can catch inexperienced riders off guard; the different areas feel like different worlds — Haad Rin's party headland in the south, the yoga-and-café west coast at Sri Thanu, and the calm northeast where Thong Nai Pan, Koh Phangan's horseshoe bays sit behind a mountain ridge that keeps the crowds out.
 This guide orients you from the ferry pier outward — what to do first, where to base yourself, and how to spend your first few days on the island without wasting time figuring it out as you go.